UnbendableStraw/homepod-restore/README.md

 > ReverseProxy[Conn]: Connection closed
 > ReverseProxy[Conn]: (status=2) Terminated
 > No data to read (timeout)
+> No data to read (timeout)
+> No data to read (timeout)
 > ```
 >
-> This is normal and may take up to 10–15 minutes.
+This is normal and may take up to 10–15 minutes.

 ## How to build your own .ipsw

-If you want to try building an .ipsw yourself, accomplish the prerequisites first.
+You don't need to do thi, only if you want to try building an .ipsw yourself.
+Accomplish the prerequisites first.
 This is actively being worked on to be made easier.

 1. Download the latest ./makeipsw.sh from [tihmstar's repo](https://github.com/tihmstar/homepodstuff)
 2. Download the desired signed, full OTA .zip for AudioAccessory1,1 (from ipsw.me).
 You need the one with the full ramdisk (usually the largest one with no prerequisites)